 The county deputy searched for the horse’s owner for 3 weeks but with no luck, so he called to ask if we could take in the horse.
 If not, the other option was to run him through a livestock sale.
 As we were driving to pick him up, we thought for sure he would need to be euthanasized, but then we met him.

-He is a sweet, handsome, 9-year-old gelding that seems to be trained.
+He is a sweet, handsome, 9-year-old gelding that seems to having training.
 He loaded in the trainer like he had done it 100 times before, and we headed straight to our veterinarian’s office for a full exam.
 They confirmed that he did indeed have old scar tissue on his hind end that was restricting his ability to extend his left hind leg.
 We named him Duke and took him home to the barn while our veterinarian started the process of contacting a surgeon at OSU to see if there were any good treatment options.
-We felt like we were most likely grasping at straws.
+After putting a little weight on Duke he went to OSU for surgery.
+Although his gait is still abnormal it is dramatically improved and does not cause him any pain.